dylanlrrb/Please-Contain-Yourself/4-Containerized_Development_With_Volumes/README.md

 - [ ] Take a final peek at the container run without a volume on `localhost:8080`.
 It should still be steel blue.

 ---
->The ability to set up a development environment this easily is immensely useful and powerful.
-Not only is it fast and easy, but you don't have to install or configure a single dependency on your machine to get started.
-This means you can immediately get started working on a codebase that might use python, or apache, or postgreSQL even if you are not familiar with these tools, and might take hours or days setting them up on your machine.
+>**The ability to set up a development environment this easily is immensely useful and powerful.** Not only is it fast and easy, but you don't have to install or configure a single dependency on your machine to get started.
+This means you can immediately get started working on a codebase that might use python, or apache, or postgreSQL even if you are not familiar with these tools, and might take hours or days setting them up on your machine otherwise.
 >
->Imagine the time and hassle you could save the next person to work on your codebase if you just include a DOckerfile with the project!
+>Imagine the time and hassle you could save the next person to work on your code base if you just include a Dockerfile with the project!
 All that person needs to do is build an image from that Dockerfile - then that image can be spun into a container with a development environment identical to the one you used, no surprises!

+Just spin up a container with a volume mounted with the source code and get working on the code base immediately!

 ---